flavioaiello/swarm-router/README.md

         aliases:
           - myservice.mystack.localtest.me
 ```
 If you deploy multiple stacks, eg. for integration, testing and production, you will end up with a connnection mess.
-(The integration api would randomly connect either the testing or production database.
-An alternative but not recommended could be ingress network port remapping.)
+The integration api would randomly connect either the testing or production database in case the latter is also publishing a service.
+An alternative but not recommended could be ingress network port remapping.
 A stable and recommended mitigation is cascading swarm-router instances as shown in the next section.

 ### Ingress routing with stack isolation
 Providing an additional swarm-router offers isolation, thus the ability to deploy the same stack with different service names multiple times: